akash-network/docs/deploy/tls-termination-of-akash-deployments/find-ip-address-of-deployment.md

 ### Domain of the Deployment

-* Find the domain name of the deployment in the Akashlytics Deployment Detail page
+* Find the domain name of the deployment in the Cloudmos Deployment Detail page

 ![](https://files.gitbook.com/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F-LrNFlfuifzmQ\_NMKu9C-887967055%2Fuploads%2F1OLAZX7ITvAbCClUClxb%2FcloudflareURL.png?alt=media\&token=c3a3e6f0-5e71-49dc-8688-afe8a58d57a8)